What is the Acacia tree?

 Another species is the spreading wattle or also known as acacia genistifolia.
 This native to southeastern Australia plant is a small shrub reaching a maximum of 3m in height and it has narrow phyllodes with a length of 25-30mm.
 The blooming period is between springtime and late summer.
 The flowers are cream to pale yellow in colour.

 Other plants, closely related to the acacia family are the black locust and teak wood.

-Another name for the black locust is Robina pseudoacacia and it’s a medium-size tree belonging to the tribe of Robinieae.
+Another name for the black locust is Robina pseudoacacia and it’s a medium-sized tree belonging to the tribe of Robinieae.
 The tree grows in Europe, Southern Africa, Asia, and North America.
 Another name for the species is false acacia.

 Teak wood comes from the teak tree, which is a tropical hardwood tree species from the family Lamiaceae.
 The tree is large and deciduous and can be seen in mixed hardwood forests.
 It can be recognized for its fragrant white flowers arranged in dense clusters at the end of the branches.
 Teak wood has a leather-like smell when freshly cut and it’s valued for its durability and water resistance.
 This wood is often used in boat building, exterior construction, and furniture

 In Biblical times acacia was used for the building of the Tabernacle and its utilities: the Ark of the Covenant, the Altar and the Table, and the Pillars of the Curtain.
 And for that, the acacia is considered an honourable tree.

 Acacia is a robust and firm wood with a high density which makes it perfect for building and supporting wood products.
 Therefore, its most common use is for hardwood furniture and construction.

 The material is very durable and it’s considered one of the greatest furniture materials.
 It is very often used for dining tables and benches.